opengamedata/opengamedata-js-log/README.md

 ### Firebase Analytics

-You can set up Firebase integration by either passing the `firebaseConfig` object into the `OGDLogger` constructor, or by calling `OGDLogger.useFirebase(firebaseConfig)` method.
+You can optionally set up Firebase integration by either passing the `firebaseConfig` object into the `OGDLogger` constructor, or by calling `OGDLogger.useFirebase(firebaseConfig)` method.
+If Firebaase is configured, events will be sent to both Open Game Data as well as Firebase

 ## Debugging